poppingtonic/circuitdata/celegans_herm/README.md

 I am not incredibly thrilled with the quality of the role and neurotransmitter metadata for this model.
 With as much research as has been put into this system over the years, it's frustrating that bits of the worm atlas aren't even consistent.
-Nonetheless, this is a reasonable first attempt, especilaly for multi-cell classes.
+Nonetheless, this is a reasonable first attempt, especially for multi-cell classes.

 ### Cells